yuvalmGS/gigaspaces-wiki-jekyll/xap97net/reading-entries.markdown

 # Overview

 Entries can be retrieved from the space using the `Read` method.
-A read operation queries the space for an entry matching the provided [template|Query Template Types], and returns a copy of that entry (or null, if no match is found).
+A read operation queries the space for an entry matching the provided ajepaaaQuery Template Typesajepbbb, and returns a copy of that entry (or null, if no match is found).
 The returned object is a copy of the entry stored in the space, which means that changing the returned object does not affect the entry stored in the space.

-{% refer %}See [Storing and Retrieving Entries|Storing and Retrieving Entries#Retrieving an Entry - Read] for basic reading demonstration.{% endrefer %}
+{% refer %}See depanlinkStoring and Retrieving Entriestengahlink./storing-and-retrieving-entries.html#Retrieving an Entry - Readbelakanglink for basic reading demonstration.{% endrefer %}

 This page demonstrates basic space operations using a class called `Person`: